-Security Testing is the process which checks whether the confidential data stays confidential or not (i.e. it is not exposed to individuals/ entities for which it is not meant for) and the users can perform only those tasks that they are authorized to perform
+Security Testing is a process that checks whether the confidential data stays confidential or not (i.e., it is not exposed to individuals/entities for which it is not meant) and the users can perform only those tasks that they are authorized to perform.

-Before we proceed further, it will be useful to familiarize ourselves with few terms that are frequently used in web application Security Testing:
+Before we proceed further, it would be useful to familiarize ourselves with a few terms that are frequently used in web application Security Testing.

 What is “Vulnerability”?

-This is the weakness in the web application.
-The cause of such “weakness” can be due to the bugs in the application, an injection (SQL/ script code) or the presence of viruses.
+This is a weakness in the web application.
+The cause of such “weakness” can be due to the bugs in the application, an injection (SQL/ script code), or the presence of viruses.

 What is “URL Manipulation”?

 Some web applications communicate additional information between the client (browser) and the server in the URL.
 Changing some information in the URL may sometimes lead to unintended behavior by the server and this is termed URL Manipulation.